101 Damnations (album): Reception

 Reviewers generally praised the songwriting found on 101 Damnations.
 In a retrospective piece, Raggett said in the "duo's own unusual way, Carter were something of a unique and thrilling prospect at its best, which the highlights of Damnations show."
 Trouser Press writer Ira Robbins called it a "fully realised debut" and "mind-blowing in the most stimulating sense"; Stoke was similarly impressed that the band "had ideas and energy to spare".
-Colin Larkin in The Encyclopedia of Popular Music saw it as an "invocative melting pot of samples, ideas and tunes" delivered with "a punk-inspired ethos".
-J.M. said it was: "Clever, yes.
+Colin Larkin in The Encyclopedia of Popular Music said that the album was an "invocative melting pot of samples, ideas and tunes" delivered with "a punk-inspired ethos".
+Muretich said it was: "Clever, yes.
 Contrived, yes.
 And that's where this London bridge between social criticism and music falls down.
 Not enough melodic muscle, lyrical gusto".
 The staff at NME remarked that it was "weighted with a constant stream of clever touches, a sensible line in cynicism and a streak of humour".
+In Artforum, veteran critic Greil Marcus described 101 Damnations as "the noisiest and smartest record I’ve heard since early Wire—and more hysterical, in both senses of the word."

+Other critics were drawn to its sound quality.
 Lamacq considered it the band's "(Tooting) Broadway debut, a big screen collage on a shoestring budget - rough-edged Rascal Pop with a searching script".
-Associated Press writer David Bauder went as far as to call it the "aural equivalent of a horror movie, an unrelenting series of word pictures of a society gone mad"; despite this, he said there was "only so much of this" he could hear, suggesting that "most listeners will simply shudder and move out of the neighborhood".
+Associated Press writer David Bauder said that the album was the "aural equivalent of a horror movie, an unrelenting series of word pictures of a society gone mad"; however, he noted that there was "only so much of this" he could hear, suggesting that "most listeners will simply shudder and move out of the neighborhood".
 Record Collector's Jonathan Scott wrote in a 2011 review that the band were the "most interesting" of their contemporaries, saying that their music featured "both a naïve, DIY charm and a rousing anthemic quality".

 101 Damnations peaked at number 29 on the UK Albums Chart.
 The reissue of "Sheriff Fatman" peaked at number 23 in the UK Singles Chart.
 At the end of 1990, NME ranked it at number 29 in their list of the top 50 release of the year.
+In 1992, NME included it in their list of the 20 best debut albums, writing that it stood in contrast to the Madchester boom of early 1990 by "[capturing] Carter's live resilience and ability to translate punk's social awareness into a new pop phenomenon", while also praising its DIY qualities.
+In The Rough Guide to Rock, Stoker commented that 101 Damnations bolstered Carter the Unstoppable Sex Machine's reputation as "inventive agit-popsters".